Velvet-Labs-LLC/go-toolbox/docs/tool-generator.md

 # 🛠️ Tool Generator

-The Go Toolbox includes a powerful tool generator that allows you to quickly create new CLI, TUI, or Web applications with pre-configured templates and best practices.
+The Go Toolbox includes a powerful tool generator that allows you to quickly create new CLI and TUI applications with pre-configured templates and best practices.

 ## Features

 - **Interactive TUI Generator**: Navigate through an intuitive text-based interface
-- **Multiple Tool Types**: Generate CLI, TUI, or Web applications
+- **Multiple Tool Types**: Generate CLI and TUI applications
 - **Template-Based**: Uses industry-standard templates with proper structure
 - **VS Code Integration**: Quick-create tasks available in the command palette
 - **Automatic Build Integration**: Generated tools are automatically recognized by the Makefile